Since an eponymous 2007 film, it has come to stand for a checklist of things to do before one dies.

 5. Tossing around a term like “bucket list” trivializes the experience of terminal illness.

 This is a particularly sore spot with me.
-Although I concede being more sensitive than some on the subject, obviously nearly everyone eventually will experience either his own terminal illness or that of a person he loves beyond measure.
+Although I concede being more trigger-sensitive than some on the subject, obviously nearly everyone eventually will experience either his own terminal illness or that of a person he loves beyond measure.

 In the film, the cancer patients who took off with bucket lists in hand were in fine enough fettle to cavort around the globe, away from their families, at untold expense.